Intra ID service principals: Audit expiring secrets and certificates

 email_Contact_email_get_list_of_orphaned_Service_Principals

-The attachement will show a simple 5 column overview.
-In this case, you should get an idea about how many times i have deployed this solution in my test tenant.
+The attachment will show a simple five column overview.
+In this case, you should get an idea about how many times I have deployed this solution in my test tenant.

 email_Contact_email_for_all_SPs_with_expired_secrets_status